gyft/aws-lambda-powertools-typescript/CONTRIBUTING.md

 As part of the repo you will find an examples folder at the root.
 This folder contains examples (written with CDK for now) of deployable AWS Lambda functions using Powertools.

-To test your updates with this examples you just have to:
+To test your updates with these examples you just have to:

 1. Build your local version of *aws-lambda-powertools-typescript* npm packages with `npm run lerna-package`
 1. Update their references in examples